Hacker0x01/docs.hackerone.com/docs/programs/response-target-metrics.md

 Time to bounty | *(Bounty programs only)* The elapsed time from when a report is triaged to when a bounty is paid.
 Only reports that are eligible for a bounty will be tracked as part of this metric.
 The time to bounty timer will run until the report is either marked as ineligible or closed as a state where it’s not normal to award a bounty (e.g. spam).
 Time to resolution | The elapsed time between report triaged and report closed.
 These  five closed report states will stop the timer: resolved, informative, not applicable, duplicate, and spam.

-All response SLA times are tracked and reported in business days.
+All response efficiency metrics are tracked and reported in business days.
 Business days are defined to be:
 * Monday - Friday
 * 24 hours
 * Including holidays (hackers never sleep!)

 ### Response Standards and Targets

-Some response SLA definitions to keep in mind when configuring your program's target response SLAs are:
+Some response target definitions to keep in mind when configuring your program's response targets are:

 Term | Detail
 ----- | ------